Job JSON specification¶

 Explanation of the job JSON:

-Top level engine attribute; tell accsyn to run all tasks using the engine "pipeline" (API code identifier).
+- Top level engine attribute; tells accsyn to run all tasks using the engine "pipeline" (API code identifier).

-Metadata; Are aggregated upstream and supplied upon execution, the same way compute data does.
+- Metadata; Are aggregated upstream and supplied upon execution, the same way compute data is.

 accsyn is a p2p file transfer protocol which means that each transfer job can only have one unique source and one unique destination party.